-In the present study, the ONSD in Caucasian NTG patients measured significantly (p=0.00) larger diameters compared to controls without ON diseases.
-The findings of larger ONSDs in NTG patients are in accordance with measurements in a study from Jaggi et al. (7.9 \pm 0.9mm)25and A Pircher et al. (6.4 \pm 0.9 mm)26 who showed that ONSD in NTG patients was significantly increased (p<0.001) and contradictory to Abegao Pinto et al.27 who did not find any significant difference in ONSD among NTG , POAG and Control (p = 0.08) which may be due to difference in the methodology used or difference in head position scanning between these two groups.
+In the present study the ONSD in NTG Indian patients measured significantly (P≥0.00) larger diameters compared to controls without ON diseases.
+The findings of larger ONSDs in NTG patients are in accordance with measurements in a study from Jaggi et al( $7.9\pm0.9$ mm) and A Pircher et al ( $6.4\pm0.9$ mm) who showed that ONSD in NTG patients was significantly increased (p<0.001) and contradictory to Abegao Pinto et alwho did not find any significant difference in ONSD among NTG, POAG and Control (p≥0.08)which may be due to difference in the methodology used or difference in head position scanning between these two groups.

 The TLCPD is not the only factor affecting optic nerve head but it is also the thickness of the wall separating these compartments i.e. lamina cribrosa.
-An abnormally thin sclera has been seen in NTG patients28 which results in increased stress on optic nerve in these patients.
+An abnormally thin sclera has been seen in NTG patients which results in increased stress on optic nerve in these patients.

-One of the following two mechanisms may explain the enlarged ONSDs in NTG patients.
-First, a localized CSF-Pressure elevation behind the globe due to impaired CSF outflow might lead to increased radial stress to the optic nerve sheath and thereby stretching the optic nerve sheath.
-Second, an accumulation of proteins of different biological functions.29
+Two mechanisms explain the enlarged ONSDs in NTG patients.
+First a localized CSF-Pressure elevation behind the globe due to impaired CSF outflow might lead to increased radial stress to the optic nerve sheath and thereby stretching the optic nerve sheath.
+Second, an accumulation of proteins of different biological functions.